FRC3620/FRC3620_2024_Maestro/Mason.md

 Do all work on branch MasonClimber, start that brnach from branch MasonStart.

 * Fix the scaling factor for the climber to match new mechanism (single stage vs double stage, possibly differe nt gearboxes).

+### Autonomous

+Continue to do all work on branch MasonAuto.

+* Figure out what to do if we miss a piece.
+* other optimizations?

 ### Clear out old paths